Officials find human remains near Okmulgee during search for four missing men

 "If it turns out that these four missing men are the remains in the river, then the focus of our investigation will shift from finding them to what happened to them," Prentice said.

-This article originally appeared on Oklahoman: Human remains found near Okmulgee during search for 4 missing men
+This article originally appeared on Fort Smith Times Record: Human remains found near Okmulgee during search for 4 missing men